AF-Github1/WebotsWorkshop/README.md

 **ROOT NODE**

-Node highest in a given hierarchy.
+Highest node in a given hierarchy.
 Usually the created world file is considered the root node

 **CHILDREN NODE**